CrazyWillBear/research-langgraph/README.md

 - Embeddings: `embed/embed.py` wraps [SentenceTransformers](https://huggingface.co/sentence-transformers) ([BAAI/bge-large-en-v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5) by default).
 - `main.py` provides a simple interactive CLI loop for conversation and invoking the research agent.

-## Licensing
+## Licensing + Copyright
+Copyright (c) William Chastain.
+All rights reserved.
-This project is licensed under the PolyForm Noncommercial License 1.0.0.
+This software is licensed under the PolyForm Noncommercial License 1.0.0.
 This project, while open-source, *may not* be used for commercial purposes.
 See the [LICENSE](LICENSE.md) file for details.